mikolalysenko/simplify-planar-graph/README.md

 # API

-#### `require("simplify-planar-graph")(edges, positions, minArea)`
+#### `require("simplify-planar-graph")(edges, positions, tolerance)`
-Simplies the 2D mesh to a fixed tolerance
+Simplies a planar graph to a given tolerance

-* `cells` is a collection of edges in the 2D mesh represented as pairs of indices into the vertices
+* `edges` are the edges of the graph represented by pairs of vertex indices
 * `positions` is a list of vertex coordinates encoded as an array of 2D arrays
-* `minArea` is the area of the smallest corner in the resulting polygonal region
+* `tolerance` controls the target aspect ratio of the corners of the mesh

-**Returns** A simplicial complex with two properties:
+**Returns** A new planar graph encoded as a JSON object with two properties:

+* `edges` is an array of edges encoded as pairs of indices
 * `positions` is an array of positions for the simplicial complex

-* `cells` is an array of edges encoded as pairs of indices
+**Note** The current implementation does not detect the removal of features which cross existing line segments.
+Picking a high tolerance value may result in destroying the planarity of the resulting graph.
+Eventually if it becomes a priority I may go back and implement code to detect and handle these cases.

 # Credits
 (c) 2014 Mikola Lysenko.
 MIT License